I'm so bored of little gods,

 I think maybe God brought me to this point on purpose.
 It's like he and I both want to go so much deeper, but, in the immortal words of Hansel, "First me and him need to straighten some shit out."
 I have issues with God.
 I'm not convinced he really likes me.
 I think he loves me because he has to.
 That's why I was always supposed to love non-Christians.
 "Love them because God loves them."
 I suppose that's biblical, but something always seemed amiss.
 For me, there was no joy in loving non-Christians.
 My friends were easy enough to love.
 But they weren't the bad street people that I was supposed to love.
 They were normal.
 I don't think I was able to accept that my non-Christian friends were normal, coherent people.
 I always assumed that they were, on some fundamental level, unable to be happy.
 Unable to experience joy or love or grace in any form.
 But really, I think that image is closer to who I was than to who they were.
 I was depressed.
 And I knew one thing for certain: if the life I was living was what Christianity was all about, I wouldn't wish it on my enemies, let alone my friends.
 So I dutifully witnessed (when I could, which was like, once) because I knew that Christianity was right.
 Morally and logically correct.
 All this to say, this seems like the reason that God would love me.
 Because loving me is logically and morally correct.
 Because it is against God's character not to love me.
 (Just in case anyone was wondering, I'm being brutally honest here).

-But to love me because he wants to?
+But to love me because he

 I can't grasp that.
 I feel like Martin Luther in his monking years.
 I just don't get it.